-Certain states within the U.S. have enacted legislation permitting or requiring state pension funds to divest or abstain from future investment in stocks of companies that do business with certain countries that are sanctioned by the U.S. We do not believe such legislation has had a material effect on the price of our shares.
+Certain states within the U.S. have enacted legislation permitting or requiring state pension funds to divest or abstain from future investment in stocks of companies that do business with certain countries that are sanctioned by the U.S. Because we do business in certain of these countries, these state pension funds may have divested of our stock or may not invest in our stock.
+We do not believe such legislation has had a material effect on the price of our shares.

-Operating Results - Three Months and Nine Months Ended September 30, 2020
+Operating Results - Three Months Ended March 31, 2021

-The following discussion compares operating results within each of our operating segments for the three months and nine months ended September 30, 2020, with the three months and nine months ended September 30, 2019.
+The following discussion compares operating results within each of our operating segments for the three months ended March 31, 2021, with the three months ended March 31, 2020.

 Unless otherwise stated, references to total industry, total market, our shipment volume and our market share performance reflect cigarettes and heated tobacco units.
+Estimates for total industry volume and market share in certain geographies reflect limitations on the availability and accuracy of industry data.